-"Doll"Wojtek Klemm is a spectacle not only for admirers of the work of Bolesław Prus, but also all those who want to recall this positivistic reading.
+"Doll”Wojtek Klemm is a performance not only for fans of Bolesław Prus's works, but also for all those who want to recall this positivist reading.

 The performance "Doll" Teatr Słowacki prepared together with audio description helpful for people with sight disabilities and with translation into Polish Sign Language, and in addition with subtitles in English and Ukrainian.

 Słowacki Theater tickets can be purchased by Internet and at the Theater box office.